klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ]
 ```

-Then let's see how to sign sequentially without sharing same transaction object.
-In below example, user1 passes RLP-encoded string that is the result of getRLPEncoding function of the signed transaction to user2.
+Then let's see how to sign sequentially without sharing the same transaction object.
+In the below example, user1 passes RLP-encoded string that is the result of getRLPEncoding function of the signed transaction to user2.

 The code below explains how to sign and append signatures with RLP-encoded string.